tomasf18/IES-practical/Lab01/README.md

 **Explanation:**
 - `docker build`: This is the command to build a Docker image.
 - `-t my-node-app`: This flag tags (names) your image as `my-node-app`.
 You can give it any name you want.
-- `.`: This tells Docker to look in the current directory (where your Dockerfile is) to find the Dockerfile and other necessary files.
+- `.`: This tells Docker to look in the current directory (`where your Dockerfile is`) `to find the Dockerfile and other necessary files`.

 After this command runs, Docker will go through your Dockerfile, follow each instruction, and create an image.
 You can see the list of your built images by running:
 ```bash
 docker images
 ```
 ---

 ### **Step 4: Run a Docker Container**